zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 ### Debug Data

-If the support team requests it, here is where you can generate and download **Debug Data** information which includes a copy of the **Theme Settings**, **Essentials Settings**, **Sources Schema**, and the server configuration.
+If the support team requests it, here is where you can generate and download Debug Data information which includes a copy of the Theme Settings, Essentials Settings, Sources Schema, and the server configuration.
 As it might include sensitive data, be carefull who you share this with.

 ---

 ## Other Sections

+### Storages Section

+The `Customizer -> Essentials -> Storages` is the section where [Storage Instances](./storage-abstraction) are managed.

+### Auths Section

+The `Customizer -> Essentials -> Auths` is the section where the [OAuths, Keys & Secrets](./oauth-keys-secrets) are managed.

 ### Sources Section